JiaxiEl/Count_Frequent_Token/README.md

 # Count_Frequent_Token

-# This Program was finished in 11/2018
+# Date
-# Uploading the file in 2021.
+This Program was finished in 11/2018.
+Uploaded the file in 2021.

 # Goal
 This program is to count the frequent token in the file.
 It will go through every file and directory.
 Grabbing all the information and output the result of least and frequent token to the file.